Some remarks on the semi-positivity theorems

 \sk Let $V^{(l)}$ denote the filtration of Kashiwara and Malgrange on $M$ along an irreducible component $E_l$ of $E$.
 We first show

 Indeed, (3.3.3) for $\alpha>0$ follows from (3.2.2) together with (3.3.2).
-For $\alpha=0$, (3.3.3) is reduced to the case $X$ is smooth and $D=\emptyset$ by the weight spectral sequence in the introduction, and we have by [Sa4, 2.6.1]
+For $\alpha=0$, we have

+This follows from [Sa4, 2.6.1] by using the weight spectral sequence in the introduction, and reducing to the case $X$ is smooth and $D=\emptyset$, since every stratum is dominant over $Y$.
 Here $F,W,V^{(l)}$ are compatible three filtrations on $M$ (see [Sa2, 2.2.1]).
 So (3.3.3) follows.
-(Note that the surjectivity of (3.2.4) does not necessarily hold on $Y$ although it holds on $X$ by the assumption that any stratum is dominant over $Y$; see (3.5) below.) \sk Let $j_l:Y\setminus E_l\into Y$ denote the inclusion.
-We get by (3.3.3) and (3.2.3)
+(Note that the surjectivity of (3.2.5) does not necessarily hold on $Y$ although it holds on $X$ by the assumption that any stratum is dominant over $Y$; see (3.5) below.) \sk Let $j:Y\setminus E\into Y$ denote the inclusion.
+We get by (3.3.3) and (3.2.4)

-So the assertion follows. \ms\nin {\bf 3.4.~Du Bois singularities.} Let $X$ be a reduced complex algebraic varieties.
+So the assertion follows. \ms\nin {\bf 3.4.~Du Bois singularities.} Let $X$ be a reduced complex algebraic variety.
 Let $(\widetilde{\Omega}_X^{\ssb},F)$ denote the filtered du Bois complex (see [dB]).
 It is isomorphic to $\DR(\Q_{h,X})$ which is obtained by applying the de Rham functor $\DR$ to the underlying complex of filtered $\DD$-modules of $\Q_{h,X}$.
 (Here we assume $X$ is embeddable into a smooth variety for simplicity since the problem is local.)
 In particular, we get

 where $F^p=F_{-p}$.
 By the definition of $\D$ for filtered differential complexes in [Sa1,2.4.11], $\DR$ is compatible with $\D$, and we get

 where the last isomorphism follows from the definition of $\DR$ (see (1.1.4)) together with